elematic/heximal/packages/templates/README.md

 },
 ```

 Note: `getSingleValue()` evaluates an expression against a model.
-It's provided by the Stampino library.
+It's provided by the Heximal Templates library.

-## Status
+## Acknowledgements

-Stampino is a side-project and development typically happens in bursts.
-Things are changing quickly, so be careful.
-If you find a problem or are intested in contributing please reach out in the issues.
+Heximal Templates was renamed and moved from [Stampino](https://github.com/justinfagnani/stampino).